365 Gellert Blvd

 Table Top Seasonal Special – Pan Grilled Jumbo Sea Scallops with Herbs ($9 each, minimum 2) has 2 MASSIVE scallops that were lightly seared and served in a light sauce.
 We have not seen scallops this big in a while.

 Eight Treasures Egg Tofu ($14) comes in a super hot clay pot.
 The dish is full of Egg Tofu, Shrimp, Chicken, BBQ Pork, Squid, Scallop, Baby Corn, Mushrooms, and a thick brownish gravy.
 A treasure trove of items cooked just right.
 This is a pretty good sized dish.

 Pan Fried Pot Stickers ($5) were very good.
 More northern style ala gyoza than Cantonese style.

 Crispy Salmon Skin ($8) was like shrimp chips, fried and crunchy.
 How could it not be good?

 Fujian Fried Rice ($18) was excellent.
 Full of ingredients including fresh shrimp, mushrooms, scallops, green onions, and a perfect gravy.
 A very filling alternative to white rice.
 One time we ordered this dish to go and they were nice enough to separate the rice from the topping.
 We wish other restaurants would do this!

 Stir Fried Sticky Rice ($14), a lunch dish migrated to dinner.
-Lots of BBQ pork, egg, and well done like most other dishes here.
+Lots of BBQ pork, some egg, and well done like most other dishes here.

 E-Fu Noodles ($14) were simple but freshly made and cooked perfectly.
 Very tender and plentiful.
 One of the better ways to get starch without hitting rice.